arzam16/empty-sixty-five/brom-dump/README.md

 15. `(off + 0x38)` Set transport baudrate (ignored for USB)

 ## The usb-dump payload
-After pointing out all the I/O functions I took their addresses and implemented a rather simple `usb-dump` payload that will dump hardcoded set of regions using newly found functions in DA.
+After pointing out all the I/O functions I took their addresses and implemented a rather simple `usb-dump` payload in assembly that will dump hardcoded set of regions using newly found functions in DA.
 I chose to dump not only the BootROM but also whole SRAM and the DA itself as it now has many variables initialized.
 Could be useful for further reverse engineering.

 In `spft-replay` I implemented the "receive mode" to save dumped regions to disk.
 There's also "greedy mode" I made mainly for debugging.